 Limit yourself to only using your phone for necessities.

 Stop the information overload and try living simply.
-You will be amazed how much free time you have left!
+You will be amazed at how much free time you have left!
 Free time that you can spend on something much more productive.

 And you will also notice your mood improve because a lot of the things we watch on tv or read in our newsfeed just annoy or upset us anyway.